MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-my-sites-2019.md

 10. Verify that the **My Site Host URL** field on the User Profile Service application has the correct URL users should use to access the My Sites web application.
 For more information, see [Configure My Site settings for the User Profile service application](../install/configure-my-sites.md#configsettings).

-11. Upgrade the My Site Host from a SharePoint Server 2016 My Site host to a SharePoint Server 2019 Public Preview My Site Host (discussed in the section titled [Upgrade the My Site Host site collection](upgrade-my-sites-2019.md#UMSH)).
+11. Upgrade the My Site Host from a SharePoint Server 2016 My Site host to a SharePoint Server 2019 My Site Host (discussed in the section titled [Upgrade the My Site Host site collection](upgrade-my-sites-2019.md#UMSH)).

 12. Upgrade the personal site collections (discussed in the section titled [Upgrade the personal site collection](upgrade-my-sites-2019.md#UPSC)).